rweckert/vAlias/README.md

 ### Critical System Requirements:
 Packages listed below provide the core ingredients for graphic display and desired output that enables SCRIPTNAME deliver output and are critical for successful execution of the the script:

-- yad (Yet Another Dialog): 14.0+ (GTK+ 3.24.41).
+**- yad (Yet Another Dialog):** 14.0+ (GTK+ 3.24.41).
 A tool for developing graphical user interfaces in Linux and is used by this script to generate menus and dialog windows, is written by Victor Ananjevsky.
 Download: [https://github.com/v1cont/yad](https://github.com/v1cont/yad) Full setup instructions are available for either Linux or Microsoft Windows Subsystem for Linux (WSL) using a Debian base: [https://github.com/rweckert/yad-14.0-Setup-From-Scratch](https://github.com/rweckert/yad-14.0-Setup-From-Scratch)

----

 ### Closing:
 Script interface written by: Robert W. Eckert - rweckert@gmail.com Please feel free to email to submit bugs, changes or requests.
 This script comes with absolutely no warranty.
 See the link for the GNU General Public License, version 3 or later listed below for further details.

+---

 ### Project Contents:
 **Project Page:** <br/>